colochiniibakery/HTML-Fundamentals-Repository/README.md

 # HTML-Fundamentals-Repository
-📚 Explore HTML Fundamentals: Learn the structure, examples, and practical applications.
+📚 Explore my HTML Fundamentals: Learn the structure, examples, and practical applications.
 Engage with the content, share feedback, and access downloadable resources.
-Start coding! 🚀
+Start coding! with me 🚀